varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-1-dir/assets.md

 Subsutituing $r_{21}=10\%$ and $\dot{c}_{2}=\$ 3.35$ says the current value of your future coffee is: $\dot{c}_{1} = \$ 3.05$.
 ````

-#### Discrete multiple-period conversion
-Suppose, instead of a single period, we are interested in an asset that will be active over multiple periods, e.g., a multi-year project or some other transaction that occurs over many years.
+Suppose, instead of a single discrete period, we have an asset that is active over multiple periods, e.g., a multi-period project or some other transaction that occurs over many time periods.
 In this case, we develop a multi-year conversion that is easily constructed by sequentially applying many one-period calculations.
 To see this idea, let's start with period zero to period one:

 ```{math}
 \dot{c}_{1} = \left(1+r_{10}\right)\cdot\dot{c}_{0}
 ```